AristoChen/LeetCode-AC-Code-Crawler/README.md

 I tried this project on Windows10 & Ubuntu, and it works fine.

 #### Notice
-If you have multiple sessions in your account, switch to the session that you want to crawl ac codes before execute.
+- If you have multiple sessions in your account, switch to the session that you want to crawl ac codes before execute.
+- If you set the `Headless` to `true`, and keep seeing `Loading took too much time!` message, maybe it's the Google reCAPTCHA causing the problem, this software is not able to handle this problem, you need to set the `Headless` to `false`, run the software again and then manually pass the Google reCAPTCHA testing.